HumanSignal/awesome-human-in-the-loop/README.md

 # awesome-human-in-the-loop
-Awesome List of Human in the Loop resources and references for retraining models.
+> An awesome list of tools and resources to get started with Human in the Loop or RHLF.

 [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)

-> An awesome list of tools and resources to get started with Human in the Loop or RHLF.

 ## Awesome RHLF